codewithjazzy/portfolio/README.md

 # Personal Portfolio

-A beverage recipe website for both alcoholic and nonalcoholic drinks.
-The site allows you to search using drink names or keywords to find the ingredients, measurements and instructions for crafting your next drink.
+A website to showcase my projects and link to my socials

 ## Table of contents